All Episodes

 Several of those distances it missed.

-So, we were lucky.
+So we were lucky.

-That could wipe out humanity, just like one wiped out the dinosaurs 65 million years ago.
+And on a much bigger scale, a meteor that's perhaps the size of a small city, that could wipe out humanity, just like one wiped out the dinosaurs 65 million years ago.

-Creating a virtual nuclear winter, that sort of thing?
+Creating a virtual nuclear winter, that sort of thing.

 That's right.